Photoshop Tools and Toolbar Overview

 - Use the Direct Selection Tool (the white arrow) to select and move an individual path segment, anchor point or direction handle.

 - Rectangle Tool * ( U )

-- The Rectangle Tool draws rectangular vector shapes, paths or pixel shapes.
+- The Rectangle Tool draws rectangular vector shapes, paths or pixel shapes, with sharp or rounded corners.
 Press and hold Shift as you drag to force the shape into a perfect square.

 - Ellipse Tool ( U )